LEXY FIRST CHAPTERS

 ‘My turn,’ he said, and I waited, disinterested, for him to get it over with, not knowing he was about to blow my little piece of news right out of the water.

 ‘I saw Raven today,’ he said.
 ‘He was on the roof of my garage, here at home.
 It was like old times really.
 He didn’t stay long, and he didn’t transform, though I didn’t expect him to after what you’ve told me.
-He just sat there, staring me out with his unblinking black eyes.
-For perhaps ten minutes.
-Then he ruffled his feathers, spread his wings and left.
+He just sat there, perched, staring me out with his unblinking, black eyes for, perhaps, ten minutes.
+Then he ruffled his feathers, spread his wings, and left.

 ‘I thought I might be imagining things, so I called the Desert Training Facility to see if he was there.
 He wasn’t.’

 Simon stopped talking, but I’d been struck dumb by the news.
 Raven was on the move, still in bird form as he had been in the close to twelve months since he’d retreated into himself.
-He’d had good reason, we all thought that, and he hadn’t budged from the roof of the facility since that day; making a nest and sulking, that’s what Malcolm said, from that day to this.
-Until now.
+He’d had good reason, and he hadn’t budged from the roof of the facility since that day.
+He made a nest and was “sulking” from that day to this, according to Malcolm.
+Well, until now.

 ‘I couldn’t tell you where he was going,’ Uncle Simon added, breaking the silence.

 ‘Th…thanks for telling me,’ I managed to stutter out.
-‘Maybe I’ll catch up with him when I’m over.’
+‘Maybe I’ll catch up with him when I get there?’
 That sounded trite, stupid even.
 But what else could I say?
 I wondered as I hung up the phone.

 My head was buzzing.
 I was going to have to go to London to track down this Hesch guy.
 It had to be me, a Settler, who made the first approach.
-Maybe all this was just his way of getting the world’s attention.
-With luck, he’d see reason.
+Maybe all this was just his way of getting the world’s attention?
+I thought.
+With luck, he might see reason.

-And when I was there, I’d see if I could find Raven; find out what he was doing in England.
-And in the meantime, I’d keep that last bit of information quiet, I decided.
+And while I was there, I’d see if I could track down Raven and find out what he was doing in England.
+But I’ll keep that last bit of information quiet, I decided.
 No need to worry Christian.
-He was needed here; focussed on keeping these coldest of cities running.
-If he knew about Raven he’d want to go, and then what would become of the people who needed him to keep them warm?
+He was needed here and had to focus on keeping these coldest of cities running.
+If he knew about Raven, he’d want to go, and then what would become of the people who needed him to keep them warm?

 Yes.
-I’ll keep it to myself for now, I decided, picking up my pace, eager to get moving.
-I’d need to drive south, away from the northern cities that had been hit by outages.
-Get somewhere where I could catch a plane to Heathrow.
+I’ll keep it to myself for now, I decided, picking up my pace and eager to get moving.